nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Constraints:
 * Tags must be at most 40 characters long, and must be alphanumeric
 * Maximum length for a name is 256 characters long
-* Maximum phone number is 16 numbers.
+* Maximum phone number is 16 numbers
 * Maximum email length is 256 characters
 <box type="tip" seamless>
 **Tip:** A student can have any number of tags (including 0)
 </box>